 - Reduced accessibility – Access to rear pallets becomes more challenging, as it requires moving the front pallets first, leading to slower inventory retrieval times.

-Cantilever racks are specialized racks providing a space-efficient storage solution for long and bulky items, like PVC pipes, steel sheets, and lumber.
+Cantilever racks are specialized racks that provide a space-efficient storage solution for long and bulky items, like PVC pipes, steel sheets, and lumber.
 They are constructed from vertical columns, braces, arms, and bases.
-Depending on their design, cantilever racks can be used for light to heavy-duty applications.
+Depending on their design, cantilever racks can be used for light—to heavy-duty applications.

 Figure 5: Cantilever rack